lsst-ts/ts_tma/docs/developer/ats_deployment_guide.rst

 6. Paste compiled files to desired destination in the Windows Machine
 7. Open the "data" folder and open "GeneralConfiguration.xml"
 8. Change the first path of the field TCP_senders_configuration_Path to point to ForceECATVars_TCP_SenderConfig.xml file in the same data folder.
 9. Change dim='[X]' to dim='[1]' for "TCP_senders_configuration_Path" and for "LimitsDefinition" tags.
-We are only using the first configured limit becauseyou need the safety full simulator with PILZ hardware to use other limits, When you get this hardware (perhaps you have one on the submit) we can download code to it and use those other limits.
+   We are only using the first configured limit because you need the safety full simulator with PILZ hardware to use other limits, when you get this hardware (perhaps you have one on the submit) we can download code to it and use those other limits.
 10. Run SimulateLimits.exe

 cabinetTemperatureControllerSimulator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is a simulator for the temperature controller of the cabinets, this simulator contains the simulator of the different temperature controllers available all over the telescope.
-The source code and more documentation about configuration can be found in https://gitlab.tekniker.es/aut/projects/3151-LSST/hil/cabinettemperaturecontroller/cabinet-az0001
+The source code and more documentation about configuration can be found in `cabinet-az0001(gitlab) <https://gitlab.tekniker.es/aut/projects/3151-LSST/hil/cabinettemperaturecontroller/cabinet-az0001>`_.

 Follow next steps to deploy this software: